edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ## Verifying

 (TODO: Verifier has a cache that was populated by monitoring the witnesses of known issuer AIDs.
 (If a new issuer is encountered, it can look up the witnesses and begin monitoring.)
-This cache does not contain the evidence itself, but rather precomputed combinations of call metadata and evidence that would justify it.
-For example, based on evidence previously seen, it is known that OP Y is authorized to call on behalf of Org X, with a particular phone number.
-These attributes look up an item in the cache.
-If there is no such item in the cache, the call is not known to be authorized.
-If it is found, then only business rules have to be checked (time of day, dest phone number, etc).
+Etc.

 Also discuss deploying in a hybrid mode to extend S/S.)